N4S4/synology-api-telegram-bot/README.md

 to check your 'conf' file.
 - Not sure why doesn't allow me to run it with local net ip_address, some issue with certificate verification from request library, still working on it
-- many other that I still have to discover, fell free to open issues when you find.
+- You will see some unused functions in genera_functions, is for testing and will be removed later, don't stress yourself with those.
 - <b>If the Bot does not respond or seems blocked investigate into your console error output.</br>
+- Many other that I still have to discover, fell free to open issues when you find.